ProspectIn Scenarios: The Complete Guide to Understanding Everything

 - The message has not been read, it does not fulfill the condition, so it goes through the right path which has the condition “the action will be sent X days before the previous action”

-, so that you don’t have two 5 day delays, that’s not relevant.
-Give the prospect time to see that first message and after 7, 8, 15 days, and,if they haven’t read it, they will still receive a new message.
+👌 With this scenario you obviously have to change the delays, so that you don’t have two 5 day delays.
+There wouldn’t be much point.
+Give the prospect time to see the first message and after 7, 8, or 15 days, if they still haven’t read it, then you can program the scenario to send them a new message.

 LA CASA DE PAPEL scenario

-We offer a wide choice of scenarios as you can see, as many scenarios that correspond to the prospecting you want to conduct and for whom.
+We offer a wide choice of scenarios as you can see.
+The best scenario for you depends on the prospecting strategy you want to employ and for whom.

 I want to maximize my acceptance rate to extend my network, without sending a message

-The scenarios: THE FLASH ARROW We can say that the visit maximizes your chances of acceptance following a connection request, which is why these two scenarios start with a profile visit.
+We can say that the visit maximizes the chances of your connection request being accepted, which is why these two scenarios start with a profile visit.

 I want to send directly a connection request followed by one or more messages